KorablikDimak/ExtendedCpp/README.md

 ### Description
 Library for implementing dynamic reflection.
 Allows you to access constructors, methods, fields, static methods and fields.
 Does not require rewriting existing code.
-To use it, just add two macros.

-`META` in your .h file
+To use it, just add macros `META()` in your .h file.
+For more information see [documentation](https://korablikdimak.github.io/ExtendedCpp/namespaceExtendedCpp_1_1Reflection.html)
 ### Examples:
 ```C++
 // TestStruct.h